WebAssembly/component-model/design/mvp/Explainer.md

 can be referred to by handle types (such as `own` and `borrow`) as well as the canonical built-ins described [below](#canonical-built-ins).
-The `rep` immediate of a `resource` type specifies its *core representation type*, which is currently fixed to `i32`, but will be relaxed in the future (to at least include `i64`, but also potentially other types).
+The `rep` immediate of a `resource` type specifies its *core representation type*, which is currently fixed to `i32` or `i64`, but will potentially be relaxed to include other types.
 When the last handle to a resource is dropped, the resource's destructor function specified by the `dtor` immediate will be called (if present), allowing the implementing component to perform clean-up like freeing linear memory allocations.
 Destructors can be declared `async`, with the same meaning for the `async` and `callback` immediates as described below for `canon lift`.

 The `instance` type constructor describes a list of named, typed definitions that can be imported or exported by a component.
 Informally, instance types